kennymiesner/unit-4-build-week/README.md

 //

-#### 5 [GET] Get all items, endpoint: https://buildweekapp.herokuapp.com/api/items
+#### 5 [GET] Get all classes, endpoint: https://buildweekapp.herokuapp.com/api/classes

-this endpoint will respond with all items listed for sale
+this endpoint will respond with all classes listed for sale

 //

-#### 6 [GET] Get item by id, endpoint: https://buildweekapp.herokuapp.com/api/items/:id
+#### 6 [GET] Get item by id, endpoint: https://buildweekapp.herokuapp.com/api/classes/:id

 this endpoint will return the item with that id, if id doesn't exist, it will return {